General Dynamics: 1961–1980

-Land Systems and Marine Systems focus

-In 1976, General Dynamics sold the struggling Canadair back to the Canadian government for $38 million.
-By 1984, General Dynamics had four divisions: Convair in San Diego, General Dynamics-Fort Worth, General Dynamics-Pomona, and General Dynamics-Electronics.
-In 1985 a further reorganization created the Space Systems Division from the Convair Space division.
-In 1985, GD also acquired Cessna.
-In 1986 the Pomona division (which mainly produced the Standard Missile and the Phalanx CIWS for the Navy) was split up, creating the Valley Systems Division.
-Valley Systems produced the Stinger surface-to-air missile and the Rolling Airframe Missile (RAM).
-Both units were recombined into one entity in 1992.
+1981–2000

+In 1980, Electric Boat’s automated frame and cylinder facility at Quonset Point became fully operational.
+The automated frame and cylinder facility enabled the modular construction of nuclear-powered submarines.

+When General Dynamics purchased Chrysler Defense, Inc., the division was renamed General Dynamics Land Systems.

+In 1985, a further reorganization created the Space Systems Division from the Convair Space Division.
+Later that year, the company also acquired Cessna.
 In 1986, the General Dynamics Quincy Shipbuilding Division was closed.

-Henry Crown, still GD's largest shareholder, died on 15 August 1990.
-Following this, the company started to rapidly divest its under-performing divisions under CEO William Anders.
-Cessna was re-sold to Textron in January 1992, the San Diego and Pomona missile production units to General Motors-Hughes Aerospace in May 1992, the Fort Worth aircraft production to Lockheed in March 1993 (a nearby electronics production facility was separately sold to Israeli-based Elbit Systems, marking that company's entry into the US market), and its Space Systems Division to Martin Marietta in 1994.
+Henry Crown, still General Dynamics's largest shareholder, died on August 15, 1990.
+After his death, the company began rapidly divesting its underperforming divisions under CEO William Anders.
+The company divested Data Systems Division, Cessna, its Electronics Division, and Missile Division.

+In 1991, Electric Boat was awarded the contract to build the second Seawolf submarine (SSN 22), later named Connecticut.
+Cessna was re-sold to Textron in January 1992, the San Diego and Pomona missile production units were sold to General Motors-Hughes Aerospace in May 1992, the Fort Worth aircraft production to Lockheed in March 1993 (a nearby electronics production facility was separately sold to Israeli-based Elbit Systems, marking that company's entry into the US market), and its Space Systems Division to Martin Marietta in 1994.
 The remaining Convair Aircraft Structure unit was sold to McDonnell Douglas in 1994.
-The remains of the Convair Division were simply closed in 1996.
-GD's exit from the aviation world was short-lived, and in 1999 the company acquired Gulfstream Aerospace.
-The Pomona operation was closed shortly after its sale to Hughes Aircraft.
+The Convair Division was simply closed in 1996.

+In July 1993 The Pentagon hosted a dinner, later dubbed the Last Supper (defense industry), which was attended by representatives of 51 major United States defense contractors to discuss industry consolidationafter the end of the Cold War.
+After the dinner, the industry consolidated into the "Big Five".
+By following the Pentagon’s directive to consolidate, General Dynamics focused its businesses on two specific areas, Land Systems (tanks) and Marine Systems (submarines).
+The company eventually became the sole provider for the M1 Abrams tank and one of only two primary builders of nuclear submarines.

-In 1995, General Dynamics purchased the privately held Bath Iron Works shipyard in Bath, Maine, for $300 million, diversifying its shipbuilding portfolio to include U.S. Navy surface ships such as guided-missile destroyers.
+In 1995, General Dynamics purchased the privately-held Bath Iron Works shipyard in Bath, Maine, for $300 million, diversifying its shipbuilding portfolio to include U.S. Navy surface ships such as guided-missile destroyers.
 In 1998, the company acquired NASSCO, formerly National Steel and Shipbuilding Company, for $415 million.
 The San Diego shipyard produces U.S. Navy auxiliary and support ships as well as commercial ships that are eligible to be U.S.-flagged under the Jones Act.

-Having divested itself of its aviation holdings, GD concentrated on land and sea products.
-GD purchased Chrysler's defense divisions in 1982, renaming them General Dynamics Land Systems.
-In 2003, it purchased the defense divisions of General Motors as well.
-It is now a major supplier of armored vehicles of all types, including the M1 Abrams, LAV 25, Stryker, and a wide variety of vehicles based on these chassis.
-Force Protection, Inc. was acquired by General Dynamics Land Systems in November 2011 for $350 million.